Deep Clustering for Data Cleaning and Integration: Domain Discovery

 \subsection{Results and Discussion}

 Table \ref{tab:ddresult:1} shows the clustering results for domain discovery using schema-level data.
-We observe the following: (i) \textbf{All the clustering algorithms perform quite similarly when we consider schema-level data}.
-This suggests that DC is not improving the representation much and indicates that the representations used capture the necessary structure and meaningful differences well enough for SC to group suitable column headers together. (ii) \textbf{SBERT and FastText with schema-level data are much more similar than in schema inference.} SBERT is leading by 0.03 ARI in SDCN and 0.08 ARI score in EDESC, a relatively small difference compared to the performance FastText in SI.
+We observe the following: (i) \textbf{All the clustering algorithms perform quite similarly when considering schema-level data}.
+This suggests that DC is not significantly improving the representation and indicates that the representations used capture the necessary structure and meaningful differences well enough for SC to group suitable column headers, especially in the Camera dataset. (ii) \textbf{SHGP outperformed SDCN and EDESC using SBERT with Monitor data}.
+SHGP obtained an ACC score of 0.03 higher than SDCN and EDESC, in contrast with its performance in domain discovery and entity resolution.
+SHGP captured more syntactic structures within the column headers and hierarchically divided the graph into various sub-graphs with similar features.
+For example, attributes \textit{(max resolutions)}, \textit{(resolution)} and \textit{(supported graphics resolutions)} are true positives in GT and SHGP but false negatives in the SDCN prediction. (iii) \textbf{SBERT and FastText with schema-level data are much more similar than in schema inference.} SBERT is leading by 0.03 ARI in SDCN, 0.08 ARI score in EDESC, and 0.05 ARI score in SHGP, a relatively small difference compared to the performance of FastText in SI.
 This is because, in schema inference, we have long contextual phrases compared to domain discovery.
-The attribute phrases in the Camera data set are small, and FastText does not need to consider the order of words to embed, leading to good performance. (iii) \textbf{The schema$+$instance-level approach, specifically pre-trained SBERT, has performed better (empirically a difference of 0.12 ARI score with SDCN ) than the schema-level representations (see Table \ref{tab:ddresult:2})}.
-The reason could be a feature of the Camera data set, as it has many syntactically different names for equivalent attributes, and schema$+$instance-level approaches capture the context better.
-For example, SDCN produced two clusters with the attributes \textit{(sensor type)} and \textit{(optical sensor)}; however, these attributes belong to one cluster in GT.
-The cosine similarity of the attribute names is 0.49, which is low, and SBERT and FastText failed to capture the weak semantic relationship between the attribute names, in contrast with the schema$+$instance-level SBERT.
+The attribute phrases in the Camera dataset are small, and FastText does not need to consider the order of words to embed, leading to good performance.